Current Aspen Colorado Homes For Sale

 Starwood and McLain Flats Area

-This is Aspen’s first, and still, only gated community made famous by former Aspen resident John Denver in his song, “Starwood in Aspen”.
-Prince Bandhar’s 55,000 sq. ft former home, now hedge fund billionaire John Paulsen’s (purchased June 2012), is in Starwood.
-Some of the best property values in the entire Aspen area are located here and on McLain Flats to be explained…Situated above McLain Flats Road on a well-irrigated mountain plateau with abundant groves of Aspen trees and panoramic mountain vistas, it is God’s country.
+This is Aspen’s only gated community made famous by former Aspen resident John Denver in his song, “Starwood in Aspen”.
+Prince Bandar’s 55,000 sq. ft former home, later hedge fund billionaire John Paulsen’s, is in Starwood.
+Some of the best property values in the entire Aspen area are located here and on McLain Flats. .Situated above McLain Flats Road on a well-irrigated mountain plateau with abundant groves of Aspen trees and panoramic mountain vistas, it is God’s country.
 Just 12-15 minutes to downtown Aspen, the area offers unsurpassed 180 degree views of all four of Aspen’s Ski mountains, Mount Daly, Capitol Peak and Mt Sopris.
 Built in 1980’s thru mid ‘90’s, the homes are generally ‘older’ and the area is experiencing somewhat of a rebirth.
-While newer Aspen development attentionin the late 1990’s and early 2000’s focused on the Maroon Creek, Five Trees, and the Highlands areas, Starwood’s ‘star’ waned, or was forgotten.
+While newer Aspen development attention in the late 1990’s and early 2000’s focused on the Maroon Creek, Five Trees and the Highlands areas, Starwood’s ‘star’ waned, or was forgotten.
 And as more buyers have sought closer in-town living, Starwood has also been burdened by a perception that it’s too far from the action.
 But it’s an area clearly on the rebound as buyers perceive value and opportunity here on a relative cost basis in an extraordinarily beautiful and absolutely unique setting.
-Starwood offers the ultimate Big Colorado Country in Aspen and its panoramic mountain views with glorious mature Aspen tree groves and open fields are unrivaled.
+Starwood offers the ultimate Rocky Mountain High and its panoramic mountain views with glorious mature Aspen tree groves, abundant irrigated and open fields are unrivaled.
 Hallelujah.
-Amen !
+Amen Aspen !

 McLain Flats Rd. is the “back road” to Woody Creek, paralleling Highway 82, but on a high agricultural plateau once home to Aspen’s most pastoral high mountain ranches.
 The road is known to locals for its breathtaking panoramic views of all of Aspen’s major mountains and peaks iwith a more farm/ranch type setting.
 This is one of Aspen’s most beautiful places because of the views and agricultural feeling.
 Lot sizes tend to be 3-10 acres, horses are allowed, house sizes tend to be larger with abundant water rights running off Salvation Ditch (Aspen’s primary irrigation source) and amazing mountain views.
 Cher had a wonderful adobe style ranch here and downtown retail impresario, Boogie Weinglass has his amazing Merry-Go-Round Ranch here as well and billionaire hedge funder John Paulsen sold his beautiful Aspen Lakes Ranch property in this area.

-Old Snowmass or Snowmass, CO is a more rural area located approximately 20-25 minutes from Aspen known for its more rural, “Old” Colorado ranch/farm and country road type of setting.
+Old Snowmass or Snowmass, CO (not to be confused with the ski resort which is called Snowmass Village) is a more rural area located approximately 20-25 minutes from Aspen known for its more rural, “Old” Colorado ranch/farm and country road type of setting.
 It’s a beautiful relaxed area with homes priced $1M – $13MM.
-The simplest way to put it is…”As Sagaponack is to Southampton, LI, Old Snowmass is to Aspen”.
+The simplest way to put it is…”As Sagaponack is to Southampton, LI, Old Snowmass is to Aspen; as Nantucket is to Martha’s Vineyard, MA, Old Snowmass is to Aspen”.